-1. That it hereby approves settlement of this case under the
+1. That it hereby approves settlement of the case under the terms set forth in the Plaintiffs' 2019 Settlement Proposals, as amended in open session before the reconvened September 3, 2019 meeting of the Governance, Ethics, and Transparency Committee on September 6, 2019;

-Transparency Committee; and
+Reso lution No.

-2. That it hereby authorizes the Mayor to execute a Release and terms and conditions as may be imposed, and agreed to, by the

-Settlement Agreement on behalf of the County in this case, under such settlement of this case, under such terms and conditions as may be imposed, and agreed to, by the Corporation Counsel; and
+- 2. That it hereby authorizes the Mayor to execute a Release and Settlement Agreement on behalf of the County in the case; - 3.
+That it hereby authorizes the Director of Finance to satisfy said settlement of the case; and - 4.
+That certified copies of the resolution be transmitted to the Mayor, the Director of Finance, the Director of Environmental Management, and the Corporation Counsel.

-Corporation Counsel; and

-3. That it hereby authorizes the Director of Finance to satisfy the

-4. That certified copies of this resolution be transmitted to the

-Mayor, the Director of Finance, the Director of Environmental

-Management, and the Corporation Counsel.

-APPROVED AS TO FORM AND LEGALITY:
+APPROVED AS TO FORM AND LEGALITY